 This is more than a venue list.
 It is a city-at-night guide shaped by rain-soaked queues, late streetcar scrambles, live music spillover, drag-show energy and the uneasy truth that Toronto’s best nights rarely begin when visitors expect them to.
-By the time the first buses return, you should know what the city feels like after dark, not just where it looks busiest.
+By the time the first buses return, you know what the city feels like after dark, not just where it looks busiest.

 Nightlife Snapshot